amilleah/neuromorph/README.md

 ### What's included in the github

 The repository includes a few Jupyter notebooks to help you preprocess and analyze the data for both the lexical decision task and the functional localizer.
-It also includes ML modelling code for two classification tasks.
+It also includes ML modeling code for two classification tasks.

 ### Dataset details (n = 24)